agupt295/Secure_E2EE/README.md

 In this implementation, an additional layer of security is added by introducing password protection.
 Before a message can be decrypted with the user's private key, the receiver must enter a password.
 This ensures that even if the private key is compromised, the message cannot be decrypted without the correct password.

-To implement this functionality, the `bcrypt` was used.
+To implement this functionality, the `bcrypt` library was used.